 Congressional Fellowship Program

-As Congress and the U.S. government continue to reevaluate the billions it invests in development and humanitarian assistance, debates over these programs have sharpened and oversight has deepened.
-Pointed questions have even been asked about the utility of foreign assistance and how it can move beyond saving lives and advance U.S. safety, security and prosperity.
+As Congress and the U.S. government continue to reevaluate the billions it invests in foreign assistance, debates over these programs have sharpened and oversight has deepened.
+Pointed questions have even been asked about the utility of foreign assistance and how it can move beyond saving lives to advance U.S. safety, security, and prosperity.

 Important questions must be asked during these debates: What is the future model for U.S. foreign assistance?
 How is foreign assistance part of the broader foreign policy toolbox?
 How and why do foreign assistance programs succeed and fail?
 How can assistance reach more people more effectively?

-Those selected for the Program will meet over two days for in-depth discussions on these very questions.
+Those selected for the Program will meet over two and a half days for in-depth discussions on these very questions.
 Fellows will also learn how foreign assistance has been authorized and funded, how the programs are implemented, and how we measure their impact on the ground.

 Topics that will be covered include:

-- A detailed discussion of how Congress has authorized and appropriated foreign aid, including an exploration of specific accounts within the State and Foreign Operations appropriations bill.
+• A detailed discussion of how Congress has authorized and appropriated foreign aid, including an exploration of specific accounts within appropriations legislation.

-- How foreign aid partners implement assistance programs and with the US government and other institutional donors.
+• How foreign aid partners implement assistance programs with the U.S. government and other institutional donors.

 Fellows will hear from experts in the field, as well as from U.S. government officials.
 Through this experience, Fellows will broaden their network on and off Capitol Hill.